biodataprog/github-fundamentals-royaaac/Confusion.md

 # I AM CONFUSED
 **What am I confused about?**
-It seems that for some reason you have to add ".md" for syntax to work *but now I can do all sorts of cool stuff*
+It seems that for some reason you have to add ".md" for syntax to work.
+*Now I can do all sorts of cool stuff*